Stormy Daniels–Donald Trump scandal: Status of Cohen's payment

 On April 5, 2018, Trump claimed that he had no knowledge of Cohen's payment to Daniels but admitted that Cohen represented him in "the Stormy Daniels deal" for the first time on April 26.
 Trump's new lawyer Rudy Giuliani said on May 2 that Trump reimbursed Cohen for the payment, stating Trump "didn't know about the specifics of it but he did know about the general arrangement, that Michael [Cohen] would take care of things like this".
 Trump tweeted the next day that Cohen entered into the non-disclosure agreement and stated that Cohen was reimbursed for the $130,000 through monthly $35,000 retainer payments to him tweeting "Money from the campaign, or campaign contributions, played no roll [sic] in this transaction".
 Trump contradicted Giuliani's statements on May 4, saying that Giuliani "wasn't familiar with everything" and that, "He started yesterday.
 He'll get his facts straight."
 Giuliani later released a statement saying "the payment was made to resolve a personal and false allegation in order to protect the President's family".

 Cohen pleaded guilty to eight charges on August 21, 2018, including a campaign finance violation, for his role in the payment.
 He implicated Trump, saying that he acted "in coordination and at the direction of a candidate for federal office".
 Trump said that he only knew about the payments "later on", adding that the payments "didn't come out of the campaign, they came from me".
-The New York Times reported on August 22 that Cohen's court documents revealed two senior Trump Organization executives also involved in the hush-money payments.
+The New York Times reported on August 22 that Cohen's court documents revealed two senior Trump Organization executives were also involved in the hush-money payments.
 It also said that Cohen "coordinated with one or more members of the campaign, including through meetings and phone calls" about the payments.

-Trump denied directing Cohen to make hush payments on December 13.
+Trump denied directing Cohen to make hush payments on December 13, 2018.